blu3mania/npp-papyrus/README.md

 - **[Compiler]** When compilation succeeds or fails, status bar shows the file name alongside result message, if current file window is not the same as the one that got compiled.
 - **[Lexer]** Slightly better performance in syntax highlighting with property name caching, especially with big script files.
-In addition, class name caching can be turned on in Settings menu.
+- **[Lexer]** In addition, class name caching can be turned on in Settings menu.
 However, there is a caveat.
   See [configuration guide](Configuration.md#class-names-caching) for details.
 Configurable behavior, default off.
 - **[Settings]** No more forced setup on startup.
 - **[Settings]** Revamped UI with many more settings now configurable.